etiennegoulet/SandR/README.md

-# HTML-Search-and-Replace-Tool
+# SandR
-Python utility for automating search and replace operations in HTML and Markdown documents.
+SandR is a Python utility for automating search and replace operations in HTML and Markdown documents.
 Define patterns and replacements in a CSV configuration file.
 Performs search and replace on files in the input folder, generating modified versions in an output folder.

 ## Features